-The most popular hawker stall found at Chulia Street Night Market was without a doubt Mother And Son Wantan Mee.
-Unless it was raining, or they were about to close, every seat adjacent to the stall was taken.
+The most popular hawker stall found at Chulia Street Night Market is without a doubt Mother And Son Wantan Mee.
+Unless it is raining, or they were about to close, every seat adjacent to the stall is taken.
 If you don’t know what to eat at a market, look out for lines which usually means good food.

 It was here where people were lining up to try the famous Wantan Mee (4.50 Ringgit for small or 6.00 Ringgit for large).
 Even though I ordered the smaller portion, it was more than enough for me.
 I probably could have even shared it, but with something so delicious, this wasn’t likely.

 Wantan mee, or wonton noodles, is a Cantonese noodle dish originating in China.
 This dish is now popular in Southeast Asia including Malaysia, Singapore, Indonesia, and Thailand.
 While appearing simple, there are many important components that make up wantan mee.

 Wantan mee is usually served in a hot broth, but this version was relatively dry.
 Instead of a broth, a base of dark soy sauce was used which pooled at the bottom of the bowl.
 A quick toss and the salty, oily, rich sauce coated every component of the dish.
 The thin round egg noodles, tender barbecued char siew pork, and delicate dumplings seemed to soak up all the sauce.